RonYanku/database-python-GAE/README.md

 This database was implemented using **Python** and **Google App Engine**

-The HTTP methods in this project are all of type GET
+The HTTP methods in this project are all of type GET.

 The noSQL database used was Datasore. in order to make all data persistent the database has four models:
 1. **Item(name,value)**- This model contains the variables in the db, specifically their name and value.